kix-service-software/kix18sync/README.md

 ----
 ## Sync from CSV-File - kix18.CSVSync.pl

-Script `bin/kix18.CSVSync.pl` provides a client for importing data from CSV files to KIX18 REST-API, supporting Contact and Organisation (so far).
+Script `bin/kix18.CSVSync.pl` provides a client for importing data from CSV files to KIX18 REST-API, supporting Contact (including user), Organisation and assets (...latter some day, not yet).

+Users are created/updated if a data for `Login` is given.
+Only then further columns such as `Password`, `Roles`, `IsAgent` and `IsCustomer` are considered at all.
+If there is no user context (`IsAgent` or  `IsCustomer`) set, the users account will be set to `invalid`.  `Roles` must contain **comma-separated names of roles** existing in your KIX.
+Only roles which match the given usage context (`IsAgent` or  `IsCustomer`) are accepted.
+Predefined default roles `Agent User` or `Customer` are added automatically by the script depending on the users context (hopefully no one renamed them).
+Non-existing or misspelled **roles will not be created.**

 ### Required Perl Packages